 - exercise caution when you are discussing sensitive issues with children or young people

-- ensure your contact with children and young people is appropriate and relevant to the work of the project you are involved in - ensure that whenever possible, there is more than one adult present during activities with children and young people.
+- ensure that whenever possible, there is more than one adult present during activities with children and young people.
 If a situation arises where you are alone with a child or young person, ensure that you are within sight or hearing of other adults. if a child specifically asks for or needs some individual time with you, ensure other staff or volunteers know where you and the child are

 - only provide personal care in an emergency and make sure there is more than one adult present if possible